-Additionally, students who are transferring to another school or have graduated and will be starting a new degree program at another school, are eligible to work on campus during the summer of this transition period.
-They can work either at the old school or at the new school as long as they have been issued an I-20 from the new school and are intending to enroll there fulltime in the fall.
+- Students who are transferring to another school or have graduated and will be starting a new degree program at another school, are eligible to work on campus during the summer of this transition period.

 Am I eligible to work on campus?